mesonbuild/meson/docs/markdown/Design-rationale.md

 take more than five seconds.
 Running the compile command on a fully up to date tree of 1000 source files must not take more than 0.1 seconds.

-### 7. Must provide easy to use support for modern sw development features
+### 7. Must provide easy to use support for modern SW development features

 An example is precompiled headers.
-Currently no free software build system provides native support for them.
+Meson was the first free software build system providing native PCH support.
 Other examples could include easy integration of Valgrind and unit tests, test coverage reporting and so on.